 Judy was listed as being a part of the shows that aired on June 6th, 14th, 21st, 28th; July 5th, 12th, 19th, 26th; and August 2nd, 6th & 9th.
 She’s not listed in the final three episodes on August 16, 23, & 30.
 No recordings are known to exist of any of the shows nor is there any information as to what Judy sang.

-August 2, 1938: The series above ran daily promoting Love Finds Andy Hardy by giving a synopsis of the film.
+August 2, 1938: This series of panels ran daily promoting Love Finds Andy Hardy giving a synopsis of the film.
 These panel series were very popular and ran almost daily featuring various films from various studios.

 August 2, 1939: This ad appeared in the Film Daily trade magazine.

-Things were gearing up for the New York premiere of The Wizard of Oz, with Judy and Babes In Arms co-star Mickey Rooney performing on stage between showings of the film.
-This article details the Harvest Moon Ball of which the duo was scheduled to attend.
+Things were gearing up for the New York premiere of The Wizard of Oz, on August 17th, during which Judy and Babes in Arms co-star Mickey Rooney performed on stage between showings of the film.
+This article details the Harvest Moon Ball which the duo was scheduled to attend.